t4th/cortex-m3-rtos/README.md

     while( true)
     {
         // Wait forever for at least one pointed object to be in Signaled State.
-        // Signaled State state is condition unique for each underlying object.
+        // Signaled State state is condition unique for each underlying object:
-        // For timer its FINISHED state for event its SET state and for queue it is when there is at least one element available to read. while ( ObjectSet == waitForMultipleObjects( all_objects, 3)) {
+        // for timer its FINISHED state; for event its SET state;
+        // for queue it is when there is at least one element available to read. while ( ObjectSet == waitForMultipleObjects( all_objects, 3)) {
             // Do something after waking up.